 Consequences of Failure to meet Satisfactory Academic Progress

 The Financial Aid Office measures SAP at the end of each academic year (with warning letters sent after each completed semester).
-If the student meets all three of the conditions listed above, they remain eligible to receive federal student aid funds in the next semester of enrollment, unless otherwise agreed upon by the student and the Financial Aid Office.
-Otherwise, one of the following SAP Status designations will be assigned to the student: financial aid warning or financial aid probation.
+If the student meets all three of the conditions listed above, they remain eligible to receive federal student aid funds in the next semester of enrollment, unless otherwise deemed by the Financial Aid Office.

-Financial Aid Probation: A student on Financial Aid Probation is ineligible to receive federal student aid funds.
+A student on Probation, after two semesters of enrollment, is ineligible to receive federal student aid funds.
 For instance, if you are found to be on academic probation after your second term, you will not receive federal financial aid for your third semester.
 Only private loans can be borrowed.
 Your academic standing will be reviewed after Term 3 to determine whether or not you can receive federal financial aid in your fourth and final semester.
-Students who withdraw from all courses and/or who fail to successfully complete any courses in the previous semester, will be automatically placed on Probation, regardless of prior financial aid status.
+Students who withdraw from all courses and/or who fail to successfully complete any courses in the previous semester, will be automatically placed on Financial Aid Probation, regardless of prior financial aid status.
 Students on an approved leave of absence are excluded.